thaliaarchi/unix-news/users/utah/README.md

 Electric, but I want to find ours.
 I know Martin Newell obtained it, but he doesn't remember it; this may indicate not much was thought of this first version, so locating these materials could prove difficult.

+## Timeline

+A more concrete UNIX-in-graphics timeline is forming:

+- We get V4 in 1974 and it's unsuitable and quickly forgotten.
+- In 1977, UNIX and C were as new as Carbon is now.
+That's enough time for early adopters to build off of it.
+- The first uses of UNIX in the Computer Graphics conference were in 1976 in Bell Labs and 1977 outside.
+It was becoming popular in graphics.
+- A UNIX driver was created for the Evans & Sutherland Picture System 2 between May 1977 and October 1978.
+- Ed Catmull started the graphics group at NYIT in November 1974, so their parallel use of UNIX may have developed from the Zeitgeist, not Utah.